hallie/Interview-Prep/README.md

 patternFinder - Given a pattern ('abba') determine whether or not a string
     ('blueredredblue') follows it.
 I failed initially, but figured it out after the fact.
 Probably not as efficient as it could be.

+queue - creating a basic queue in C++.
+Enqueue/Dequeue